-We are just beginning to feel the pressure of a national shortage of masks and other essential PPE items, and in the spirit of the Walla Walla University’s core value “Generosity in Service,” we want to do all we can to help!
+We are feeling the pressure of a national shortage of masks and other essential PPE items.
+In the spirit of the Walla Walla University’s core value “Generosity in Service,” we want to do all we can to help!
 We have a unique opportunity for service here, as our campus is currently spread throughout the world, and therefore we have the potential to impact more people than ever before!

-That’s all there is to it!
-If you would like to get involved with this project, please contact firstname.lastname@example.org, and we will connect you with our PPE Ambassador Josiah Buster.
-Thank you so much for considering joining us in our effort to assist our neighbors across the globe, and for embodying our core concept of Generosity in Service.
+Thank you for considering joining us in our effort to assist our neighbors across the globe, and for embodying our core concept of Generosity in Service.